chineme-code/soc-automation-lab-2.0/soc-automation-lab-2.0/docs/hitl-scoring.md

 - Free the analyst to focus on the 27% of decisions that actually require human judgment rather than spending time on the 73% that can be reliably automated

-This addresses the resource asymmetry problem that is the core thesis of the Outershield Security LLC proposed endeavor.